Teradata/stacki-wiki/wiki/Installation/Backend-Install-Discovery.md

+## Install Backends with Discovery

 ## Things to check
 1. Node network cables are plugged in.
 2. Nodes are cabled to the same network as the frontend _private_ interface.
 3. Nodes are set to PXE first.
 4. Nodes have a system disk.
+5. The switch has spanning tree off or the switch ports are set to "edge"
-5. Node is not a laptop.
+6. Node is not a laptop.

 ## Discovery